permutationlock/ztrait/doc/patterns.md

     // ...
 ```

-Unfortunately, this makes the calling `Server.poll`
-a bit more of a chore as seen below.
+Unfortunately, this does make calling `Server.poll` quite a bit more verbose.

 ```Zig
 var server = Server{};